imhicihu/Winglyph-virtualization/README.md

 ### What is this repository for? ###

-* Virtualization of Winglyph on recent operating systemsQuick summary
+* Virtualization of Winglyph on recent operating systems
 * 1.0

 ### How do I get set up? ###